SecOntologyLab/5G-hybrid-threats/README.md

 ## Next Steps

 1. Align the ontology with standard cybersecurity vocabularies (e.g., STIX, ENISA Taxonomies).
-2. Expand the ontology to include 5G-specific assets and threats.
+2. Expand the ontology to include additional 5G-specific assets and threats.
 3. Publish updates and invite contributions from the research community.

 ## License